Unsupervised Domain Adaptation for Low-dose CT Reconstruction via Bayesian Uncertainty Alignment: Methodology

-Specifically, a parameterized discriminator $D$ can be utilized to distinguish whether the estimated noise $\hat{\mathbf{n}}^{S}$ on source domain is similar with the estimated noise $\hat{\mathbf{n}}^{T}$ on target domain.
-The significant discrepancy of noise distribution between the two domains will induce a high discriminator loss, which would push the reconstruction model $F$ to reduce the noise distribution gap.
-Here, we adopt the LSGAN\cite{mao2017least}-based adversarial learning process due to its more stable convergence, which can be formulated as following,
+Then, a sharpness-aware distribution alignment (SDA) is proposed in an adversarial learning manner.
+As shown in Figure \hyperlink{framework}{2b}, a parameterized discriminator $R$ can be utilized to distinguish whether the sharpness level of reconstruction results from the target domain is similar to that of NDCT images from the source domain.
+The significant distribution discrepancy of MLV maps between the two domains will induce a high discriminator loss, which would push the reconstruction model $F$ to reduce such a sharpness gap, leading to more high-quality reconstruction results for the target domain.
+Here, we adopt the LSGAN\cite{mao2017least}-based adversarial learning process due to its more stable convergence, which can be formulated as follows,

-One can observe from Eq \ref{adver} that the noise distribution discrepancy between source and target domains will be reduced gradually though optimizing two adversarial losses for the discriminator $D$ and the reconstruction model $F = E\circ G$.
-Moreover, the reconstruction loss between the estimated NDCT images $\hat{\mathbf{y}}^{S}$ and corresponding ground-truth NDCT images $\mathbf{y}^{S}$ on the source domain would avoid an excessive noise distribution transfer from source domain to target one.
-By balancing the adversarial loss and reconstruction loss, our proposed method can minimize the noise distribution discrepancy between domains to obtain a transferable noise distribution.
-By doing so, a robust cross-domain CT reconstruction model is prone to be learned.